Haplogroup: the only ancestry information available on Promethease

 Promethease does have some tools which allow you to track your haplotype.
 The haplogroup you belong to can be identified within genes found on mitochondrial DNA (mtDNA), X-chromosomes, and Y-chromosomes.
-The problem is not all genetic testing companies test mtDNA, X-DNA, or Y-DNA.
-Many companies focus only on autosomal DNA, which does not carry haplogroup information.
+If you are wondering how to find out your haplogroup from autosomal DNA, the problem is many companies focus only on autosomal DNA, which does not carry haplogroup information.
+Not all genetic DNA testing companies test mtDNA, X-DNA, or Y-DNA.

-The Promethease platform does allow the ability to analyze for haplotype if you used the right genetic testing company.
-For example, users on the Ancestry Support Page reported that AncestryDNA, MyHeritage, and FamilyTreeDNA kits do not test for the specific SNPs required to determine haplogroup, while 23andMe does test segments of the mtDNA and Y-chromosome.
+The Promethease platform does allow the ability to analyze for haplotype if you used the right genetic DNA testing company.
+For example, users on the Ancestry Support Page, who were looking for how to find mtDNA haplogroup from sites like AncestryDNA, reported that AncestryDNA, MyHeritage, and FamilyTreeDNA testing kits do not test for the specific SNPs required to determine haplogroup, while 23andMe does test segments of the mtDNA and Y-chromosome.

 Getting a Promethease report on your ancient family history is no simple feat, unfortunately.
-Using their analysis tool, a number of steps are required to determine your haplotype.
+Using their DNA analysis tool, a number of steps are required to determine your haplotype.
 Various sites cover this process, including a site from SNPedia covering haplogroups and an ISOGG page covering SNPs related to various haplogroups.